Near Centropolis in Douglas County, Kansas — The American Midwest (Upper Plains)

 Location.
 38° 47.814′ N, 95° 23.995′ W. Marker is near Centropolis, Kansas, in Douglas County.
 Marker is at the intersection of Lake Road and N 400 Road, on the right when traveling south on Lake Road.
+This marker is on the SW corner of the crossroads.
 Touch for map.
-This marker is on the SW corner of the crossroads.
 Marker is in this post office area: Lawrence KS 66047, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Santa Fe Trail Crossed Here (approx. 4.6 miles away); Santa Fe Trail (approx. Stony Point Church and Cemetery (approx. 10.4 miles away); Unknown Dead (approx. 13.1 miles away); Pioneer Cemetery (approx. 13.1 miles away); The Haskell Cemetery (approx. 13.3 miles away); The Original Bandstand (approx. 13.3 miles away); Haskell Bandstand/Gazebo (approx. 13.4 miles away).
+At least 8 other markers are within 14 miles of this marker, measured as the Santa Fe Trail Crossed Here (approx. 4.6 miles away); Santa Fe Trail (approx. 8½ miles away); Stony Point Church and Cemetery (approx. 10.4 miles away); Unknown Dead (approx. 13.1 miles away); Pioneer Cemetery (approx. 13.1 miles away); The Haskell Cemetery (approx. 13.3 miles away); The Original Bandstand (approx. 13.3 miles away); Haskell Bandstand/Gazebo (approx. 13.4 miles away).

 Regarding Globe.
 According to the publication, Following the Santa Fe Trail, by Marc Simmons, published by Ancient City Press, Santa Fe, NM, this DAR marker commemorates two things.